 When an applicant knowingly provides untruthful information in any way, or when investigators learn of a history of poor conduct at work, either can lead to disqualification.
 Such behavior includes, but is not limited to:

 - Deliberately omitting information.

 - A history of disruptive or violent behavior at work.

 - Deliberately concealing relevant facts.

 - Deliberately providing false or misleading information on the personal history statement or personnel security questionnaire.

 - Deliberately giving an investigator, security official, government representative, or medical doctor false or misleading information.

 Even though there are numerous ways that an applicant’s personal conduct can disqualify him or her from security clearance, there are conditions that can minimize a person’s security concerns.

 For example, if the applicant made an immediate, good-faith effort to correct an omission or falsification before they were confronted with the facts, this would improve their circumstances.
 Or, if the individual’s failure to cooperate was caused by poor advice from their superior or a security official, that too could mitigate the security concern.

-If your security clearance was denied due to your personal conduct, contact Claery & Green, LLP to take advantage of our free case evaluations and nearly three decades of collective experience.
+If your security clearance was denied due to your personal conduct, contact Claery & Hammond, LLP to take advantage of our free case evaluations and nearly three decades of collective experience.